Complementarity and Identification: Abstract

 \section{Abstract}

 This paper examines the identification power of assumptions that formalize the notion of complementarity in the context of a nonparametric bounds analysis of treatment response.
 I extend the literature on partial identification via shape restrictions by exploiting cross--dimensional restrictions on treatment response when treatments are multidimensional; the assumption of \textit{supermodularity} can strengthen bounds on average treatment effects in studies of policy complementarity.
-I combine this restriction with a statistical independence assumption to derive improved bounds on treatment effect distributions, aiding in the evaluation of complex randomized controlled trials.
-I show how complementarities arising from treatment effect heterogeneity among subpopulations can be incorporated through \textit{supermodular instrumental variables} to strengthen identification of treatment effects in studies with one or multiple treatments.
-I use these results to examine the long--run effects of zoning on the evolution of land use patterns.
+This restriction can be combined with a statistical independence assumption to derive improved bounds on treatment effect distributions, aiding in the evaluation of complex randomized controlled trials.
+Complementarities arising from treatment effect heterogeneity can be incorporated through \textit{supermodular instrumental variables} to strengthen identification in studies with one or multiple treatments.
+An application examining the long--run impact of zoning on the evolution of urban spatial structure illustrates the value of the proposed identification methods.

 \allowdisplaybreaks[4]